The Expert Advisory Network

 How does the EAN support clients when there is no internal capacity?

-If an expert partner has no capacity to deliver a project, they may still be able to provide you with some upfront advice on how best to scope your project.
-In addition, the team at the Premier’s Department may be able to provide you with limited support, for example by working with you to test the scope of your project, or by connecting you with someone who has delivered a similar project.
+If an expert partner has no capacity to deliver a project, they may still be able to provide some upfront advice on how best to scope your project.
+In addition, the EAN team may be able to provide you with limited support, for example by working with you to test the scope of your project, or by connecting you with someone who has delivered a similar project.

 Do I have to use the EAN?